HireSweet helps employers find candidates that aren’t actively looking to change jobs – TechCrunch

 Because virtually all companies already offer recruiting tools, HireSweet offers a number of integrations with these, and Choy tells me that team plans to expand on this to allow for more and deeper integrations.

 HireSweet started working on this product about three and a half years ago and then raised about $1.5 million two and a half years ago.
 Today, the Paris -based company has 30 employees, and its customers now include the likes of BlaBlaCar, Dashlane and Nokia.
-After mostly focusing on the European market, the team is not working on expanding to the U.S. market, where it now has about 100 customers.
+After mostly focusing on the European market, the team is now working on expanding to the U.S. market, where it now has about 100 customers.
 This also meant adapting the system to the way U.S. companies recruit and how employees move between jobs, which changes quite a bit between countries.
 Choy noted that the team will likely focus its roadmap on the U.S. going forward and then bring those innovations to Europe over time.